Why

 without setting up any

-, is possible, thanks to investor interest
+more polluting coal-fired plants, is possible, thanks to investor interest

 in solar and wind power.